tjpeyton/ifitness/README.md

 About:

-A simple website design using bootstrap and and basic javascript functionality.
+A simple website design using bootstrap, Javascript and php to to talk to the mail server.